angtft/PhyloSmew/README.md

 On any OS, we recommend the usage of conda or mamba (you can get an installer at https://github.com/conda-forge/miniforge).

 > Note that [RAxML-NG](https://github.com/amkozlov/raxml-ng) is needed for the evaluation part of the pipeline.
-There is no Windows binary available; The easiest way to run everything would be by using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+There is no Windows binary available; the easiest way to run everything would be by using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 For macOS there is a RAxML-NG binary, but you need to download it and set the path in the `config.yaml`.